Free Florida Vehicle (DHSMV) Bill of Sale (Form HSMV 82050) | PDF

 How to Register a Vehicle

-Read the following if you need directions on how to register your recently purchased vehicle.
+Read the following if you need directions on registering your recently purchased vehicle.
 Go to a Florida DHSMV (Department of Highway Safety and Motor Vehicles) office of your choice and bring the items listed below:

 • Bill of Sale Agreement signed by both parties – in accordance with §319.23.